 Sodium Metabisulfite (try saying that one three times fast!) is next on our list of preservatives to watch out for in processed pet food.
 Among other things, it can depress the central nervous system, and it can also cause abdominal pain, diarrhea, nausea, and vomiting.
 Some dogs and cats (and humans) are particularly sensitive to sulfites, and in those individuals, Sodium Metabisulfite can cause shortness of breath, wheezing, coughing, swelling of the skin, tingling sensations, and shock.

 Finally, TBHQ, or Tertiary Butylhydroquinone, is actually a form of butane (butane!).
-I can tell you beyond a shadow of a doubt that I absolutely don’t want my dogs or cat ingesting butane.
+I can tell you beyond a shadow of a doubt I don’t want my pets ingesting butane.
+That’s a no-brainer, right?
 Like the others, it’s used in food to delay the onset of rancidness and extend shelf life—exactly what pet food companies need when making kibble and canned food.
 Ready for the laundry list of issues that TBHQ has been shown to cause?
 The list includes delirium, dermatitis, DNA damage, stomach cancer, hyperactivity, nausea, restlessness, collapse, and vomiting, to name a few.
 It has also been shown to be an endocrine disruptor.

 It’s true that some studies haven’t found evidence of the issues other studies found.
 However, I question who funded those studies.
 And, given how many do show major health issues, is it worth the risk?
 Not to mention, is it worth all the money you’ll probably end up spending on vet bills trying to figure out and fix what’s wrong with your pet?
-I for one wouldn’t expose my pets to risks like this when there are safer, better things for them to eat.
+I for one wouldn’t expose my pets to risks like this when there are safer, healthier alternatives.